Accepting an interview

 - Get plenty of rest the day before your interview.

 Here are some tips to keep in mind the day of your interview:

-- Arrive at the location 20-30 minutes before the interview (check traffic if you are driving or taking public transit and allow for extra time).
-Check into the actual office where you are interviewing 5-10 minutes prior to your interview.
+- Arrive at the location twenty to thirty minutes before the interview (check traffic if you are driving or taking public transit and allow for extra time).
+Check into the actual office where you are interviewing five to ten minutes prior to your interview.

 - Stay hydrated and use the restroom beforehand.

 - Remember that when you are in the waiting room or lobby before the interview starts, you are still being interviewed.
 Staff members may be around and can observe your behavior.
 Engage with everybody in a polite and friendly manner, and give cues that reveal your excitement for the organization by reading literature that is available and engaging with those around you.

 - Remember that you can take notes during an interview.
 This is a good reason to bring a padfolio or notebook.

 - Write down the names of everybody that you meet with, along with their titles, so that you can follow up later.
 Collect their business cards if possible.

 - Make sure to ask questions during the interview.
 You will most likely be given five-ten minutes at the end of the interview to ask questions—try to use up all of that time.

 - Also clarify the next steps before you leave.
 You can ask to know the approximate timeline for hearing back about hiring decisions, as well as any other logistics you would need to know (ex. when they want somebody to start, etc.).